kurzgesagt-in-a-nutshell/birdbot/CONTRIBUTING.md

 - Use dedicated, well-named variables and functions so the purpose is clearly discernible.
 - Use doc-strings in each file, class and function to detail the purpose of the code.
 - For complex logic, use comments to allow a reviewer or future dev to easily understand what the code does.
-- We use `black` and `isort` to enforce formatting standards.
+- We use `ruff` to enforce formatting standards.
+Our selected standards can be found in the `pyproject.toml` file.

+### Documentation

+As enforced by ruff, we document all of our functions and classes.
+Within our commands, we only require a simple sentence summary for the end user to read.
+Our internal functions/methods/classes require more in-depth documentation.

-If a function that contains a doc-string or comments is edited, make sure they are updated to correctly describe the code.
+If a function that contains a doc-string or comments is edited, make sure it is updated to correctly describe the code.

 ---
 ## Branch Etiquette